Skip to Content

 In August, the cruise season is in full swing, and multiple ships may be in port.

-Before booking your cruise, compare docking times and where you dock.
-If there are more than five ships scheduled to stop in Juneau, chances are, some vessels will need to tender.
+Before booking a cruise, compare hours in pork and where the ship docks.
+If there are more than for ships scheduled to stop in Juneau, some vessels will need to tender.

 Expect it to be crowded in town, and the popular excursions could sell out months in advance.

 With congested ports, some ships spend 12 hours in port, while others dock for half the time.
-You’ll want to choose an itinerary with maximum hours to explore the ports.
+Choosing an itinerary with maximum hours to explore the ports is recommended.

 A crowd at Tracy's Crab Shack in summer